skycommand/AdminScripts/README.markdown

 The following scripts help you manage your software.

-- **Download and Install Microsoft Store.cmd**: Runs `wsreset.exe -i`, which downloads and installs the Microsoft Store app.
+- **Download and Install Microsoft Store.cmd**: Runs `WsReset.exe -i`, which downloads and installs the Microsoft Store app.
 This batch file is merely a means of convenience in the case you forgot what command and what switch reinstall Microsoft Store.
 After all, Microsoft documentations aren't what they used to be.

 - **~~Get AppX package names.ps1~~**: Returns the friendly app names of all packaged apps (AppX or MSIX) installed for the current user.